gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Multicopter

-This demo world shows how Ignition Physics supports gravity, actuators and inertia to control object velocity.
+This demo world shows how Gazebo Physics supports gravity, actuators and inertia to control object velocity.
 Download the Multicopter demo to your home folder by: